 - where possible publish on-page HTML content instead of pdfs

 - look at creating HTML forms instead of document-based forms

 In the meantime, if you are unable to access a document, please contact us.
 We’ll consider your request and get back to you.

 We plan to annually review website accessibility, and ensure that any new pages or PDFs and other online documents conform to web accessibility criteria.

 This statement was prepared on 23rd September 2019.
-It was last updated on 13th November 2019.
+It was last updated on 15 October 2021.